Web request performance monitoring

 If the combined tracestate grows too large, OneAgent may trim entries to stay within W3C limits.
 Dynatrace data is preserved whenever possible.

-Manually propagating trace context headers
+Manually propagate trace context headers

 import Dynatrace